Biacode/presentations/testing/README.md

 And you found that the [JodaTime](http://www.joda.org/joda-time/) is the best solution for you.

 Let's say that you don't have existing project and starting from scratch.
-1. You'l open your favorite IDE (in my case it is IntelliJ)
+1. You'll open your favorite IDE (in my case it is IntelliJ)
-2. Create a new maven or gradle project (i will use gradle)
+2. Create a new maven or gradle project (I will use gradle)
 3. Adding joda-time dependency `compile group: 'joda-time', name: 'joda-time', version: '2.9.9'`
 4. And the very first thing that you may want to do is writing a main method to test your new library while reading documentation etc...